Finding a platform to put content on

 - Little added user base is a benefit.
 Even though I target my followers through my social media, I do not mind if anybody else is reading it or maybe engaging.
-I prefer to be in a big community where I may end up building valuable partnerships, rather then owning every pixel related to my content.
+I prefer to be in a big community where I may end up building valuable partnerships, rather than owning every pixel related to my content.

 Wordpress is not only known about its $50 templates, but on an other domain (wordpress.com) there is huge community of bloggers.
 The moment I entered the admin panel I got distracted from the list of functions.
 I also looked around between the bloggers, but I found their practice areas too diverse.
 I would love to be around “business-only” people, and do not want a platform to suggest gastro content to my potential clients.

-LinkedIn has an integrated blogging platform, which contains all the functionality I need.
+LinkedIn has an integrated blogging platform, which contains all functionality I need.
 A big plus for me is that I could be very close to my target group with my main content.
 There is only one thing that keeps me uncomfortable.
 I clearly see that I will have some traction on Instagram.
 I highly doubt that the users are in the mood to click on a link which is starting with www.linkedin.com/… It seems so serious, and I won’t be able to configure a custom domain for my roadmap to cover this risk.